Get to know our pistachios

 Activated nuts are much more healthy, nutritious and lighter on your digestive system!

 Activating nuts involves soaking them in water (with sea salt) for 8 hours (or up to 24 hours) and dehydrating below 46 °C for a further 12-24 hours until dry and crispy.
-Pili nuts are essentially the seeds of a Pili tree.
-When you soak the seeds in water it activates the germination or sprouting process.
+When you soak the nuts or seeds in water it activates the germination or sprouting process.
 The raw nut in its dormant form becomes activated with enough 'life force' to be able to grow into a tree under the right conditions.Raw nuts and seeds are living foods that just need a little push to make their incredible nutrition available.

 What does activation do?